 When applying for positions that require a national security clearance, Standard Form 86 (SF-86) will ask you questions about your finances.
 While this is unexpected by many applicants, it is believed that a candidate's finances can indicate sound judgment and trustworthiness.
 This is why it can be damaging to one's candidacy if they have a bankruptcy in their past.

 If you have a bankruptcy or other financial delinquency in your past, then it is advised you speak to legal counsel as you apply for a national security clearance.
-At Claery & Green, LLP we have helped clients overcome countless hurdles in this application process for nearly 30 years.
+At Claery & Hammond, LLP we have collectively helped clients overcome countless hurdles in this application process for more than 50 years.
 We're ready to assess your circumstances and develop a personalized approach towards asserting your security clearance qualifications.

 You do not have to proceed without a legal advocate in your corner.
 Use our online form to request a free case evaluation today.

 SF-86 will ask each applicant about their financial history over the last seven years.
 To answer accurately, it's critical that you familiarize yourself with your own finances, request credit scores, and take other steps to thoroughly complete the questionnaire.

 This portion of SF-86 is especially complex and sensitive to critical errors.
 At Claery & Hammond, LLP, we can assist you with collecting the necessary documentation and ensuring that your application is ready to stand up to the rigorous scrutiny this process requires.